 Drawing visitors from near and far, The Green Dragon Inn is a popular 17th century inn complete with log fires and real ales, renowned for serving remarkably good pub grub.
 Hunt out the quirky wooden mice hidden around the pub.

-The Ebrington Arms is an unspoilt 17th century inn offering real ales, good food and a traditional English country pub atmosphere and real ales on tap, including its own-brewed Yubby Bitter.
+The Ebrington Arms is an unspoilt 17th century inn offering good food, a traditional English country pub atmosphere and real ales on tap, including its own-brewed Yubby Bitter.

 For more information see The Ebrington Arms.